Employment Opportunities

 PHYSICAL DEMANDS AND WORK ENVIRONMENT

-While performing the duties of this position, the employee is required to sit; stand; walk; use hands to finger, handle and feel objects, tools, or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch and crawl; talk and hear.
+While performing the duties of this position, the employee is required to sit; stand; walk; use hands to finger, handle, and feel objects, tools, or controls; reach with hands and arms; climb stairs; balance; stoop, kneel, crouch, and crawl; talk and hear; engage in moderately strenuous physical activity both indoors and out.
 The employee may occasionally lift or move up to 50 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.
+The ability to become CPR, AED, and First Aid Certified is required.
+While performing the duties of this position, the employee is occasionally exposed to outside weather conditions.

 TRAVEL